 If you’re still with the guide, ask them if they have time to drive to downtown Johannesburg.
 You will see the bustling cityscape, stopping at Nelson Mandela Square.
 This square features a statue in memoriam to their late president, and it also is a huge dining and retail center.

-After a long day learning about the history of South Africa and the Apartheid, it is time to see the current-day Johannesburg.
-Melrose Arch is a large shopping and residential center that is very popular for locals.
+After a long day of learning about the history of South Africa and the Apartheid, it is time to see the current-day Johannesburg.
+Melrose Arch is a large shopping and residential center that is very popular with the locals.
 Explore the cafés, go shopping, and grab dinner at one of the many delicious restaurants.
 It is a great excuse to sample some South African wine as well at many of these establishments.
 Try the Chenin Blanc or Pinotage and enjoy the ending to your day in Johannesburg.

 The Peech Boutique Hotel